J. C. Heard: Biography

 Heard was born in Dayton, Ohio and was raised in Detroit, Michigan.
 As a young child, he performed as a tap dancer in amateur contests and vaudeville shows.
 Around the age of 11, Heard began to switch his focus to the drums.
 He started out teaching himself to play, then took lessons as a student at Cass Technical High School.
 His parents supported his interest, and brought him to see major performers who toured to Detroit's music venues.
 He would later describe seeing Chick Webb play in 1937 as a formative experience.

 Heard became a protege of the drummer Jo Jones, and through him would meet and sit in with Count Basie.
 With Jones's help, Heard gained his first professional job with Teddy Wilson's band in 1939.
 They played the Golden Gate Ballroom in Harlem and the Roseland Ballroom, and recorded for Columbia.
 After the Wilson band's breakup, he went on to perform in bands led by Benny Carter, Louis Jordan, Louis Armstrong, Benny Goodman, Duke Ellington, Woody Herman, and Dizzy Gillespie.
 He also performed at major jazz festivals, and played alongside Roy Eldridge and Charlie Parker.

 Heard's style was a hybrid of swing and bop.
 He was known for his innovative techniques and the hard swing he would bring to both large and small bands.
 He recorded with Charles Mingus, Ray Brown, Billie Holiday, Ray Charles, Nat King Cole, Dinah Washington, Lena Horne, and Sarah Vaughan.
 He also led his own bands, including a quintet that played at Café Society and a trio with Erroll Garner and Oscar Pettiford.
 Heard performed as a featured member of Cab Calloway's band from 1942-1945.
 As a member of the Calloway band, he appeared in several Hollywood films, including Stormy Weather (1943).

 Heard toured with Norman Granz's Jazz at the Philharmonic in the 1950s.
 After a successful engagement in Japan in 1953, he remained in the country for several years to perform and teach.
 He became a mentor to young musicians like Izumi Yukimura, George Kawaguchi and Franky Sakai.
 He also met and married his wife Hiroko while living in Japan.

 After returning to New York in 1957, Heard played with the Coleman Hawkins-Roy Eldridge Quintet and with Teddy Wilson's trio.
 In 1966, he moved to Detroit where he was a bandleader and a mentor to younger musicians.
 In 1983, he again recorded an album as leader, accompanied by saxophonist George Benson, pianist Claude Black, and Dave Young on bass.
-In 1981, Heard started a 13 piece big band which played around the state and at festivals, often featuring Dizzy Gillespie and other colleagues.
+In 1981, Heard started a 13-piece big band which played around the state and at festivals, often featuring Dizzy Gillespie and other colleagues.
 This group recorded in 1986 and continued performing regularly until his death.

 Heard died of a heart attack at the age of 71 in Royal Oak, Michigan.
-His legacy is honored with a yearly jazz drumming competition held as part of the Detroit Jazz Festival.
+His legacy is honored with the yearly J.C.
+Heard JazzWeek@Wayne, held on the campus of Wayne State University, as part of the Detroit Jazz Festival.